grame-cncm/faustlibraries/doc/docs/organization.md

 ### Examples

-The Faust distribution `/examples` directory contains a lot og DSP examples.
+The Faust distribution `/examples` directory contains a lot of DSP examples.
 They are organized by types in different folders.
-The `/old` folder contains examples that are fully deprecated, probably because they were integrated to the libraries and fully rewritten (see `freeverb.dsp` for example).
+The `/examples/old` folder contains examples that are fully deprecated, probably because they were integrated to the libraries and fully rewritten (see `freeverb.dsp` for example).

 Examples using deprecated libraries were integrated to the general tree, but a warning comment was added at their beginning to point readers to the right library and function.